The ultimate guide to hiring an apprentice for trade businesses

 - Ensure you pay your apprentice a wage that’s at least the national minimum wage consistent with the law, or the field they work in.

-- Always provide your apprentice with a job role that helps them gain knowledge, skills and behaviours that will help them for their apprenticeship, but also the rest of their career.
+- Always provide your apprentice with a job role that helps them gain knowledge, skills and behaviours that will help them not just for their apprenticeship but also for the rest of their career.

 - Remember to allow the apprentice to combine learning in the workplace with formal off-the-job training.

 Everything to know about apprenticeship costs and funding